powshitway/deepseek-review/README.md

   -k, --gh-token <string>: Your GitHub token, fallback to GITHUB_TOKEN env var -t, --diff-to <string>: Diff to git REF
   -f, --diff-from <string>: Diff from git REF
-  -l, --max-length <int>: Maximum length of the content for review, 0 means no limit.
+  -c, --patch-cmd <string>: The `git show` or `git diff` command to get the diff content, for local CR only -l, --max-length <int>: Maximum length of the content for review, 0 means no limit.
   -m, --model <string>: Model name, or read from CHAT_MODEL env var, `deepseek-chat` by default -b, --base-url <string>: DeepSeek API base URL, fallback to BASE_URL env var